What is So Critical About Critical Infrastructure?

-But don’t be swayed that those physical attacks are passe.
+But don’t be convinced that those physical attacks are passe.
 Physical attacks on CI continue to be a preferred attack vector for many attackers.

 Tracking Physical Attacks are Tangible.
-Tracking Cyber Attacks “Nah So Much.”
+Tracking Cyber Attacks—Not So Much.

 Even going back 200 years, physical attacks were tangible, as they still are today.
 They can be tracked, studied, and countered with appropriate physical defenses.
 Classic examples include blowing up bridges and railroad tracks.
 However, it is much more difficult to track, study, and develop countermeasures against cyber-attacks.